 /postURL

-Once this URL exists, either from selecting Done after entering it into the UI or setting it via the endpoint, Maker API will start sending every device event for the selected devices.
-There is an option to select that Location events also be sent by Maker API along with device events.
-(Location events include events seen in Logs > Location events, including mode changes and HSM changes.)
+Once this URL is specified, either from selecting Done after entering it into the UI or setting it via the endpoint, Maker API will start sending every device event for the selected devices.
+There is also an option to select that Location events also be sent by Maker API along with device events.
+(Location events include events seen in Logs > Location events, including mode changes, HSM status changes, and hub variable value changes.)

 If Allow control of modes is selected, the current hub mode (from Settings > Modes, among other ways of viewing or setting the current mode) can be viewed or changed.
 To view, use the endpoint: